-One of the best goalkeepers the game has seen and the sole custodian awarded the Ballon d'Or, Yashin claimed that trophy in 1963 after winning a sixth Soviet Top League title with his only club FC Dinamo Moskva.
+One of the best goalkeepers the game has ever seen and the only custodian to win the Ballon d'Or.
+Yashin claimed that trophy in 1963 after winning a sixth Soviet League title with his one and only club, FC Dinamo Moskva.
 Always dressed in black, he was imposing and extraordinarily agile.
-The UEFA European Championship contributed considerably to his legend and he was in especially brilliant form against Czechoslovakia and Yugoslavia as the USSR lifted the inaugural title in 1960.
+The UEFA European Championship contributed considerably to his legend and he was in especially brilliant form against Czechoslovakia and Yugoslavia as the USSR won the inaugural title in 1960.
 He was greatly mourned, both inside and outside Russia, when he died in 1990.

 DF: Vladimir Djurković (Yugoslavia)

 Djurković excelled as a 22-year-old at the first UEFA European Championship, offering defensive solidity and attacking penetration at right-back.
-Although Yugoslavia missed out in France, he collected a gold medal at the Rome Olympics that September.
-Djurković played with FK Crvena zvezda before making a name for himself with AS Saint-Étienne, landing three French titles and the Coupe de France twice.
-He died tragically when mistakenly shot by a policeman in Sion, Switzerland, in June 1972 at the age of 36.
+Although Yugoslavia missed out in France, he won a gold medal at the Rome Olympics that September.
+Djurković played with FK Crvena zvezda before making a name for himself with AS Saint-Étienne, winning three French League titles and the Coupe de France twice.
+He died tragically when mistakenly shot by a policeman in Sion, Switzerland in June 1972 at the age of 36.

 DF: Ladislav Novák (Czechoslovakia)

-Captain of Czechoslovakia in 71 of the 75 internationals he played, Novák was leader of the talented team that finished third at the 1960 UEFA European Championship and runners-up at the 1962 FIFA World Cup.
-Especially strong in the air, he was a commanding presence on the domestic scene too, securing eight Czechoslovak titles with FK Dukla Praha.
-He won the championship with Dukla as a coach in 1982 and took charge of a number of Belgian clubs during the 1970s and 1980s as well as the Czech national side.
+The captain of Czechoslovakia in 71 of the 75 internationals he played, Novák was the leader of the talented team that finished third at the 1960 UEFA European Championship and runners-up at the 1962 FIFA World Cup.
+Especially strong in the air, he was a commanding presence on the domestic scene, too, winning eight Czechoslovakian titles with FK Dukla Praha.
+He claimed the title with Dukla as a coach in 1982 and took charge of a number of Belgian clubs during the 1970s and 1980s as well as the Czech national team.

 MF: Igor Netto (USSR)